Writing 2: Syllabus

 Course Policies

-• If you miss class or a TA session due to illness, please email me to receive makeup information.
+• If you miss class or a tutoring session due to illness, please email me to receive makeup information.

 Health & Wellness Resources